Erin Brackbill, MD

-Dr. Laure Utecht is originally from Erie, PA.
+Dr. Utecht is originally from Erie, PA.
 She graduated summa cum laude from John Carroll University in University Heights, OH.
 After moving to South Carolina, Dr. Utecht attended The University of South Carolina School of Medicine and graduated with honors in 1997.
-During her Pediatric residency at the Greenville Health System she and her husband started their family in Greenville.
-Dr. Utecht was a founding physician of Carolina Pediatrics, where she practiced from 2000 to 2003.
-Since that time she has been a staff pediatrician at the GHS Children’s Hospital.
+During her Pediatric residency at Greenville Health System (GHS), she and her husband started their family in Greenville.
+Dr. Utecht was a founding physician of Carolina Pediatrics of Greenville, where she practiced from 2000 to 2003.
+Since that time, she has been a staff pediatrician at GHS Children’s Hospital.
 She joined the NEW IMPACT team in the summer of 2011.

 Dr. Reeves received her doctoral degree from The University of Mississippi in 2005.
 She completed a research fellowship at the Medical University of South Carolina in 2007, with an emphasis in pediatric psychology.
 Dr. Reeves worked in private practice in North Carolina for three years with CReATE Psychological Services, which focuses on comprehensive psychological testing for learning disorders, mood disorders, autism spectrum, substance abuse, and behavioral disorders.
 Dr. Reeves' research interests include pediatric oncology, ADHD, and pediatric weight management.
 She runs monthly support groups emphasizing challenges faced by many of our patients.